home-assistant/developers.home-assistant/blog/2023-01-24-conversation-updates.md

 - `AbstractConversationAgent` API has changed:
   - All onboarding logic removed
   - `async_process` now takes new `ConversationInput` parameter with the same arguments.
 Language is now always set.
-  - `async_process` should now always reutrn a `ConversationResult`.
+  - `async_process` should now always return a `ConversationResult`.
 It's no longer allowed to return `None` or expect error handling to be done for you.